19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Imagine a Jon Johnson, who has never ever bought anything in your online shop, has just made a humongous order.

 Doesn’t it look suspicious?
-It does, as this formidable purchase can be nothing more than fraud, that can eventually lead to massive chargebacks.
+It does, as this formidable purchase can be nothing more than fraud, which can eventually lead to massive chargebacks.

 Setting the limits for the number of purchases or the total sum you can accept from one person in a single day can be a good solution.

-If some evil-minded person comes to your eCommerce site and tries to buy 365,200 socks for his little child, you’ll be immediately notified.
+If some evil-minded person comes to your eCommerce site and tries to buy 365,200 bolts for their two cars, you’ll be immediately notified.

-This way, you’ll be given a chance to look at the transaction, and a criminal might be even scared away.
+This way, you’ll be given a chance to manually review transactions, and a criminal might be scared away.

 10. Use AVS to Check Billing Addresses of Your Customers